-Katherine spent the next ten years focusing on performing and teaching.
+Katherine focused on performing (freelance flutist) and teaching early through her 59 years living in Manhattan.
+While famous for her compositions and performances, some of her other accomplishments include educator, published writer, entrepreneur, and conductor.
 In the summer of 1960, Katherine attended the Yale Summer Session, where she studied flute, theory, and composition.
-The following summer, she studied with flutist William Kincaid in Philadelphia.
-It is very possible that Katherine was Kincaid's Iast student.
+The following summer, she continued her studies with flutist William Kincaid in Philadelphia.
+Katherine was uncertain, yet may have been Kincaid's last student.

-From 1961-1967, Katherine taught flute at the Juilliard Preparatory School as well as a few other small schools, including the Third Street Music School.
+From 1961-1967, Katherine taught flute at the Juilliard School's Preparatory Division and a few other small schools, including the Third Street Music School.
 It was at the Third Street Music School that Katherine had her first positive experience as a composer.
 She was asked to compose a piece for a school concert, a duet for violins, which was very well received.

-Katherine's family expanded in 1964 with marriage to Christopher J. Schwab.
+Katherine's began her family in 1964 with marriage to Christopher J. Schwab.

 Manhattan, NYC 1975